 Asked to discuss that further, Russell began pouring water and avoiding the question before remarking, "Anywho, what's the next topic?
 We did the hiatus.
 I'll tell you how much I love Santa Barbara!"

 Six years after Huckabees, though, Russell was back and better than ever with his "reinvention" trilogy -- The Fighter, Silver Linings Playbook and now Hustle -- films that were about characters who reinvented themselves and that illustrated how much Russell had reinvented himself.
-He noted that each of them feature actors he loves (he named and heaped praise on each of them); feature strong women characters ("Strong women are, to me, the secret to great cinema"); and are driven by people rather than plot ("I don't think you should ever 'send a message' … I'm more interested in the people").
+He noted that each of them feature actors he loves (he named and heaped praise on each of them); feature formidable female characters ("Strong women are, to me, the secret to great cinema"); and are driven by people rather than plot ("I don't think you should ever 'send a message' … I'm more interested in the people").

 Now, Russell says, "I make every movie and scene as if it could be my last."

 Because SBIFF is held each year right around the time that Academy members receive their final Oscar ballots, and because more than 100 Academy members are believed to live in and around Santa Barbara — including the actress Frances Fisher, who is serving on this year's festival jury — many Oscar nominees or people who hope to be Oscar nominees in the future are happy to make the two-hour trek from Los Angeles to participate in the festival, either as a tribute recipient, presenter or panelist.